Vileness

 Genesis 19:27-29, Jasher 19:56

-And Abraham got up early in the morning to the place where he stood before the LORD: And he looked toward Sodom and Gomorrah, and toward all the land of the plain, and beheld, and, lo, the smoke of the country went up as the smoke of a furnace.
+Early the next morning, Abraham returned to the place where he had stood before the LORD.
+He looked out toward Sodom and Gomorrah and the entire land of the plain, and he saw smoke rising from the land like smoke from a furnace.

-And it came to pass, when God destroyed the cities of the plain, that God remembered Abraham, and sent Lot out of the middle of the overthrow when he overthrew the cities in which Lot dwelt.
+When God destroyed the cities of the plain, He remembered Abraham and brought Lot out of the disaster that overthrew the cities where Lot had lived.

 Resolution